Axinom/drm-quick-start-ios/README.md

 # drm-quick-start-ios

-This iOS sample application demonstrates HTTP Live Streams (HLS) videos play back with FairPlay Streaming (FPS) Content Protection using Axinom DRM.
-This project uses AVFoundation framework and it is based on "FairPlay Streaming Programming Guide".
+This iOS sample application demonstrates how to use Axinom DRM for the playback of HTTP Live Streaming (HLS) content protected with FairPlay Streaming (FPS).
+This project uses AVFoundation framework and is based on "FairPlay Streaming Programming Guide".

+## Prerequisites

-In order to use this sample you must have Apple FPS Deployment Package which you can request from here - https://developer.apple.com/streaming/fps/.
+In order to use this sample the following prerequisities should be met:

-in addition, to get access to license server URL and credentials to use it, you have to request Axinom DRM demo account, which can be done from here - https://drm.axinom.com/evaluation-account/

-Additional documentation on creating X-AxDRM-Message and trying out DRM on other platforms can be found here - https://github.com/Axinom/drm-quick-start
+1. Access to Apple FPS Deployment Package.
+This is available only to content owners and can be obtained here: https://developer.apple.com/streaming/fps/.

+2. Set up Axinom DRM demo account.
+Registration can be performed here: https://drm.axinom.com/evaluation-account/.

+3. Ability to generate Axinom DRM License Tokens.
+Documentation on this can be found here: https://github.com/Axinom/drm-quick-start.

 ## Important Files